Jeanne Odo: Life

-Jeanne Odo or citizen Andotte was born in Port-au-Prince and was a former slave, an abolitionist of Saint-Domingue (now Haiti), and a supercentenarian.
+Jeanne Odo was born into slavery in Port-au-Prince, Saint-Domingue (now Haiti) in c.
+1679.
+She was of mixed-race.

-Aged 114, she presented herself to the National Convention in Paris and called for the abolition of slavery.

-She was enthusiastically received, accompanied by a delegation of Blacks, at the Jacobin Club by the deputies François Louis Bourdon de l'Oise, Chabot, Maximilien de Robespierre, Jeanbon Saint-André, Legendre, Maure, and other members on June 3, 1793.
-Everyone applauded when Chabot swore solidarity with Black people.
+On 3 June 1793, Odo, accompanied by a delegation of freed black slaves was enthusiastically received at the Jacobin Club by the deputies François Louis Bourdon de l'Oise, Chabot, Maximilien de Robespierre, Jeanbon Saint-André, Legendre, Maure, along with other members.
+Chabot pledged his solidarity with the group.